2020 Board Officers

 For Michael, the IRC matters because, more than ever before, what happens around the world has a direct impact on our lives here in the United States.
 By promoting conversation and debate in Kansas City about the key global issues of the day, the IRC helps its members understand the significance of international developments, as well as their own impact on the world.

-Aaron is the senior attorney with Terracon Consultants, overseeing all litigation and claims for one of the largest engineering and design firms in the country.
+Aaron is a Principal with Terracon Consultants and is their Senior Attorney, overseeing all litigation and claims for one of the largest engineering and design firms in the country.
 Prior to joining Terracon, Aaron represented international clients in U.S.-based disputes and transactions and served as the head of EMEA services for an AmLaw 100 law firm.
 Aaron worked in London for four years and, after returning to Kansas City, continued to serve as the liaison between the firm and affiliated law firms around the world.
-He has traveled for work and pleasure to more than 30 countries.
+He has traveled for work and pleasure to more than 35 countries.

 For Aaron, the IRC matters because it is the only organization in Kansas City where my family and I can regularly have the kind of perspective-broadening interactions that we valued while living overseas.
 Those interactions – both personal and professional – are the key to having a better understanding of the larger world around us and our place in it.